GERD and back pain: Can GERD cause back pain?

 There are medications for treating GERD that a doctor can prescribe you.
 However, some dietary and lifestyle adjustments can help manage the condition.

-- Avoid food that causes heartburn.
-Some foods are known to enhance gastric pressure and relax the muscles in the esophageal.
-Coffee, carbonated drinks, fried foods, acidic fruit juices, and mints may not be the best food to consume if you have GERD.
+• Avoid foods that cause heartburn.
+Some foods are known to enhance gastric pressure and relax the esophageal muscles.
+Coffee, carbonated drinks, fried foods, acidic fruit juices, and mints may not be the best foods to consume if you have GERD.

-- Do not eat immediately before bedtime.
-The best way to control GERD is to allow the food you have eaten, especially at night, to digest before going to bed.
+• Do not eat immediately before bedtime.
+Another great tip for managing GERD is to allow the food you have eaten, especially at night, to digest before going to bed.
 This makes you more comfortable while asleep.
 The esophagus relaxes once you lie down, and because the food you ate may not have been digested, it may get pushed back into the esophagus, leading to acid reflux.

-- Eat small meals more often.
+• Eat small meals more often.
 Eating smaller quantities of the meal more often throughout the day will minimize gastric pressure on the esophagus.
-Also, taking a spoon of food at a time instead of rushing may help.
+Also, taking a spoonful of food at a time instead of rushing may help.

-- Make use of antacids.
+• Make use of antacids.
 Antacids are drugs that help to reduce or stop the pain caused by acid in the stomach.
-These drugs give you the needed relief from heartburn and work for about 12 hours.
+These drugs give you relief from heartburn and work for about 12 hours.

 When to speak to a doctor for GERD